 The ship's manifest reveals their identities as follows: Anna Gustozzo [née Sciacchitano], b.
 1872; Paolo Gustozzo, b.
 1897; Maria Gustozzo, b.
 1905 and Domenico Gustozzo, b.
 1907.
 All were born in Santa Margherita di Belice, Sicily and were traveling to Scranton, Pennsylvania, where they would join the husband of Anna and father of the children, Giovanni Gustozzo.

-Or this is simply a part of the Sciacchitano-Gustozzo story we cannot know.However, it might just be because of Paolo Sciacchitano that Hine ran into the Gustozzo family.
+Or this is simply a part of the Sciacchitano-Gustozzo story we cannot know.Remarkably, it might just be because of Paolo Sciacchitano that Hine made his chance encounter with the Gustozzo family.
 Paolo, and not the rest of the family, was detained by immigration inspectors upon arrival and held before for a Board of Special Inquiry to determine whether he should be allowed to enter the U.S. The cause?
 He was deemed a "Likely Public Charge" (LPC) and this designation was going to at least delay his processing; in relatively rare cases it could lead to deportation.
 Paolo didn't have much money to his name but stated that he was going to join his son (Gaspare) in Scranton, Pennsylvania.
 Doctors had certified his good health and Paolo already had a rail ticket to his final destination; in fact, he was heading to the same street address as his daughter's family.